 - MFA GAs are assigned hours in the Writing Center (some GAs split hours with another assignment in our program).

-- Students awarded MFA GAs apply to be Teaching Fellows their second year (if eligible) through a separate process via the Department of English and Rhetoric.
+- Students awarded MFA GAs apply to be Teaching Fellows their second year (if eligible) through a separate process via the Department of English.

 - MFA GAs usually earn 18 hours in ENGL graduate credit their first year (required for Teaching Fellow eligibility).